privacycg/CHIPS/README.md

 1. If the cookie-attribute-list contains an attribute with an attribute-name of "PartitionKey" and the attribute-value is null, then skip the following steps and insert the cookie into the cookie store.

-1. If the cookie-name does not start with a case-sensitive match for the string "__Host-", then abort the following steps and ignore the cookie entirely.
+1. If the cookie line does not contain the `Secure` and `Path=/` then ignore the following steps and ignore the cookie entirely.

 1. If the cookie line also contains the [`SameParty` attribute](https://github.com/cfredric/sameparty) (the exact semantics of how the `SameParty` attribute is loaded into the cookie-attribute-list is TBD) then abort the following steps and ignore the cookie entirely.